If you need to talk, or request a free assessment, call us at (877) 342-1450.

+You are not alone.
+There are answers, options, and help for a path to getting better."
 Our doctors and specialists understand the problems and stress that kids can face in their lives.
-Each of our specialists are committed to helping teenagers find stability and gain skills to overcome types of anxiety, depression and other mental health conditions.
+Each of our specialists is committed to helping teenagers find stability and gain skills to overcome types of anxiety, depression and other mental health conditions.
 The first step is providing a comprehensive assessment of each adolescent patient.
 After the psychiatric evaluation, our staff creates a personalized treatment plan that will include individual, group and family therapy.
 Family involvement is key part of our program.
-Our specialists, patients and families must all work together for the same goal.
+Our specialists, patients, and families must all work together for the same goal.

 The program is staffed with health professionals specially trained to treat adolescents, including: